open-telemetry/opentelemetry-js/README.md

 ## TypeScript Support

 OpenTelemetry JavaScript is built with TypeScript `v5.0.4`.
-If you have a TypeScript project (app, library, instrumentation, etc.) that depends on it we recomed using same or higher version to compile the project.
+If you have a TypeScript project (app, library, instrumentation, etc.) that depends on it, we recommend using same or higher version to compile the project.

 OpenTelemetry JavaScript will follows DefinitelyType's [support policy for TypeScript](https://github.com/DefinitelyTyped/DefinitelyTyped#support-window) which sets a support window of 2 years.
 Support for TypeScript versions older than 2 years will be dropped in minor releases of OpenTelemetry JavaScript.